Your Favorite Sexual Fantasy Reveals Everything About Your Personality Type

-The more than 4,000 people Lehmiller surveyed online for his study came from all sorts of backgrounds.
-From members of the LGBTQ+ community to straight people to conservatives to liberals to 18 year olds to 87 year olds, nobody was excluded.
+The more than 4,000 people Lehmiller surveyed online for his study came from all sorts of backgrounds: they ranged from 18 to 87 years old, had a variety of sexual orientations, and represented both ends of the political spectrum.

 So, what were people asked in this huge survey?
 Well, for starters, they were asked to describe their favorite sexual fantasy in their own words.
 Additionally, they were also asked to answer 369 other questions mostly regarding all of the other things they could possibly have had fantasies about.